bravesheep/crudify-bundle/src/Bs/CrudifyBundle/Resources/doc/introduction.md

 * `new`: The template to be used for the new/create view.
 * `edit`: The template to be used for the edit/update view.

+To get a list of all the options available, take a look at the [example/default configuration][doc_config].

 ## Templates
 The layout template you specify should contain the block `bs_crudify_content` which is where BsCrudifyBundle will place the content of its views.
 The BsCrudifyBundle also registers a few Twig functions for you to use in your templates: